|Prerequisites||You've signed up for Singular and have access to the Singular app.|

-To pull data from all the sources as described above, Singular is integrated with over 1000 companies, including ad networks, agencies, self-attributing networks, BI services, and more.
-You can browse the full list of partners to get an idea of who we work with.
+To pull data from all the sources described above, Singular is integrated with over 1000 companies, including ad networks, agencies, self-attributing networks, BI services, and more.

 Mobile app attribution is the process of connecting the install of a mobile app and the user's activities inside the app to the marketing campaign that led to the installation.

 Singular makes these connections by matching an ad view or ad click that happens on a mobile device to the install (or, more precisely, the first session) of a mobile app on that same device.